SharonLutz/reverseMA/READMEmr.md

 ## reverseC for Mendelian Randomization
 These functions examines the performance of Mendelian Randomization (MR) methods in the presence of reverse causality.
+Through simulation studies, we examined the type 1 error rate and power for 3 popular MR methods when the role of the intermediate phenotype/ phenotype of interest and outcome were correctly specified and when they were reversed (i.e. reverse causality).

 ## Installation
 ```